Breaking News | World Bank To Construct 13.16km Lagos Farm Roads

 Olusanya added that it would reduce losses encountered by egg farmers as a result of the bad road.

-The commissioner said it would also improve the productivity of the concerned farmers.
+The commissioner said it would also improve productivity of the concerned farmers.

 She said the evaluation and engineering design for the four roads had since been finalised and construction would commence immediately.

-READ ALSO: Lalong, Senator Dadu’ut mourn Gen Dogonyaro “APPEALS Project is a World Bank-assisted project aimed at enhancing the productivity of small-scale farmers in the three identified value chains of poultry, aquaculture, and rice through capacity building, provision of infrastructure, and empowerment.
+“APPEALS Project is a World Bank-assisted project aimed at enhancing the productivity of small scale farmers in the three identified value chains of poultry, aquaculture, and rice through capacity building, provision of infrastructure, and empowerment.

 “The project will be rehabilitating and constructing 13.16Km farm access roads already identified in four different clusters across the state.